facelessuser/coloraide/docs/src/markdown/gamut.md

 /// success | The `lch-chroma` gamut mapping is registered in `Color` by default
 ///

-LCh Chroma applies MINDE Chroma Reduction within the CIELCh color space.
-This is the default in ColorAide.
+LCh Chroma applies MINDE Chroma Reduction within the CIELCh color space and is currently the default approach in ColorAide.

 /// note
 As most colors in ColorAide use a D65 white point by default, LCh D65 is used as the gamut mapping color space.